 Dreaming about island hopping in Croatia but unsure how to plan your adventure?
 By the end of this post, you’ll be prepped and ready to explore Croatia’s best islands.

 Back when I was planning my own Croatia island-hopping adventure, I had no idea what a dream itinerary should look like, so I planned my route slowly and steadily.
-I hit a ton of spots so I could offer up real advice about where to island-hop.
+This article contains a ton of tips and advice for where and how to island hop.
+Let’s dive in!

 Day #1 – Dubrovnik & Lokrum Island

-Let’s say that, for the sake of this Croatia island hopping itinerary, you’ll start your journey in the southern coastal city of Dubrovnik (although it can be done in reverse, starting in Split).
+Let’s say that, for the sake of this Croatian island hopping holiday itinerary, you’ll start your journey in the southern Croatian mainland city of Dubrovnik (although it can be done in reverse, starting in Split).

 Dubrovnik is a major Croatian hub and is filled with incredible restaurants, history, art, and adventure.